awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53-status.md

 We're confirming that the transfer process was successful\.

 **Finalizing transfer \(step 13 of 14\)**
-We're setting up your domain in Amazon Route 53\.
+We're setting up your domain in Route 53\.

 **Transfer Complete \(step 14 of 14\)**
 Your transfer has been successfully completed\.